Lidprex/Lidbridge/README.md

 No more manually deleting `node_modules`, `__pycache__`, `.next`, or `target` folders before sharing your code.
 LidBridge handles all of that automatically, detects secret files before they leak, and pushes your clean project to a new GitHub repository.

+Ideal for developers preparing projects for AI code review with ChatGPT, Claude, or Gemini — clean once, push instantly, no terminal required.

 ---

 ## ✨ Features